Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: VTON-QBench

 \section{VTON-QBench}

 To enable human-aligned quality assessment for VTON, we construct VTON-QBench, a large-scale dataset comprising 62,688 try-on images generated by 14 representative models and 431,800 quality annotations collected from 13,838 crowd workers who met reliability criteria.
-As shown in Tab.~\ref{tab:dataset_comparison}, VTON-QBench is larger in scale than the concurrent work~\cite{vtonqa} and, to the best of our knowledge, the only publicly available dataset for human subjective evaluation in VTON.
+Fig.~\ref{fig:overview} shows an overview of the VTON-QBench construction pipeline, which consists of five stages: (1) synthetic garment–person pair augmentation via FLUX.1-dev, (2) pseudo-triplet construction, (3) virtual try-on image generation using 14 representative VTON models, (4) crowdsourced human annotation with reference images, and (5) dataset curation to remove unreliable annotations.
+As shown in Table~\ref{tab:dataset_comparison}, VTON-QBench is larger in scale than the concurrent work~\cite{vtonqa} and, to the best of our knowledge, the only publicly available dataset for human subjective evaluation in VTON.